-To introduce video editing software (iMovie/Movie Maker).
+To introduce video editing software (Final Cut Pro).
 To understand video input/output devices and the devices that are used as such.
 To discuss digital sculpture, digital animation and video, and net art, and artists associated with these movements.
-To make a successful two-minute video exploring yourself as the subject matter.
+To make a successful three-minute video exploring yourself as the subject matter.

 Use video to explore an aspect of yourself.
 Your video must be three minutes in length to match Project 2.
 You may or may not be in your video.
 Your video should have an idea and/or central concept that it addresses in relationship to you as the subject.
 You must use your Project 2 Sound Project as the only track in your soundtrack.
 NO MUSIC!!!
 All footage MUST be shot by you.
 You may not use any appropriated video clips.
+You MUST shoot HORIZONTALLY - no vertical video pieces will be accepted.
+You must include opening and closing credits.
+Export your video as an MP4, MOV or WMV file and save in the appropriate folder on the network for critique.